Bartleson–Bidwell Party

-In 1841, the Bartleson–Bidwell Party, led by Captain John Bartleson and John Bidwell, became the first American emigrants to attempt a wagon crossing from Missouri to California.
+In 1841, the Bartleson–Bidwell Party of thirty-two men and one woman, and her baby daughter, was led by Captain John Bartleson and John Bidwell.
+They became the first American emigrants to succeed in a wagon crossing from Missouri to California.
+Of the original 61 members, the only fatality was George Shotwell, who died from an accidental gunshot wound.

 Beginnings

-In the winter of 1840, the Western Emigration Society was founded in Missouri, with 500 pledging to trek west into Mexican California.
+In the winter of 1840, the Western Emigration Society was founded in Missouri, with a few dozen men, women and children ready to go to what they thought was a very prosperous utopia in Mexican California.
 Members included Baldridge, Barnett, Bartleson, Bidwell and Nye.
 Organized on 18 May 1841, Talbot H. Green was elected president, John Bidwell secretary, and John Bartleson captain.
 The group joined Father Pierre Jean De Smet's Jesuit missionary group, led by Thomas F. Fitzpatrick, westward across South Pass along the Oregon Trail.
 That trail took them past Courthouse and Jail Rocks, Chimney Rock, Scotts Bluff, Fort Laramie, and Independence Rock.
 The Bartleson-Bidwell party separated from Fitzpatrick, and the missionary group, at Soda Springs on 11 Aug.